RMITLibrary/easy_cite/markdown/rmitharvard.md

 ###### start-subtype-item

-### Referencing works by different first authors with the same family name
+### Referencing works by different authors with the same family name

 ###### start-subtype-content

-To identify the works of different first authors with the same family name, insert the initial(s) of all the first authors’ given names in the in-text citations.
+To identify the works of different authors with the same family name, insert the initial(s) of the authors’ first names in the in-text citations.

 #### In-text citation